 An exciting question: how much does it cost to develop a medical app?

 To build healthcare applications that would be in demand means to allow for users’ favors, hence the importance of development efforts and investments.
 So, the cost of an app for healthcare and time spent on its development depends directly on the complexity of its functionality.

-Let’s consider the approximate cost of mhealth app development services on the example of applications with different functionality starting from the apps with the simple functionality to the most complex healthcare solutions.
+Let’s consider the approximate cost of health app development services on the example of applications with different functionality starting from the apps with the simple functionality to the most complex healthcare software solutions.
 Thus, you can get a better understanding of how much the development of mobile medical app with the server-side may cost.